Día de los Muertos

 We explore different towns and villages and experience unique cultural traditions.
 This trip follows the Monarch Migration as they arrive in time for the Day of the Dead.
 We’ve also included time to meet local people, time to swim, to sample delicious Mexican cooking, time to visit the major historical sites of Michoacán.
 All this while being warmed by the Mexican sunshine.
 Come join us on this late autumn adventure.
 Experience the beauty and profound cultural traditions of our southerly neighbors.
 In 2008, the tradition was inscribed in the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.

-- Stay with host family in Zinapecuaro, Michoacán, Mexico (20 minutes from Morelia airport).
+- Stay in Zinapecuaro, Michoacán, Mexico (20 minutes from Morelia airport).

 - Stay at Hacienda de la Cruz, a 15th century hacienda converted into a boutique hotel.